Fitim Kastrati

-Fitim Kastrati (born 8 October 1994) is a Norwegian football midfielder who plays for Lørenskog.
+Fitim Kastrati (born 8 October 1994) is a Norwegian footballer who played as a midfielder.

-He is a younger brother of Flamur Kastrati.
+Growing up at Ammerud in Oslo, he is a younger brother of Flamur Kastrati.
 He played youth football for Skeid.
 He made his Norwegian Premier League debut for Vålerenga Fotball in September 2013 against Brann.

 Ahead of the 2016 season he joined Norwegian First Division side Bryne.
 After one season he went on to hometown club Grorud.
 In 2018, he transferred to the Swedish club Gefle IF in Superettan.

+Ahead of the 2025 season he took up coaching, as manager of the U21 team of Grorud.